-The bill would provide the Bureau of Fire Services with the authority to promulgate administrative rules, pursuant to the Administrative Procedures Act.
+The bill would provide the Bureau of Fire Services with the authority to promulgate administrative rules, under the Administrative Procedures Act.
 This rule-making authority would cover (1) the criteria used to by local units of government when granting fireworks permits, (2) enforcement of the bureau's regulatory functions, and (3) the amount of the public display fee.
-As applicable, rules developed by the bureau would have to be consistent with the NFPA Code for Fireworks Displays (1123), the NFPA Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic Articles (1124), and the NFPA Standard for the Use of Pyrotechnics Before a Proximate Audience, and NFPA Standard for the Use of Pyrotechnics Before a Proximate Audience (1126).
+As applicable, rules developed by the bureau would have to be consistent with the NFPA Code for Fireworks Displays (1123), the NFPA Code for the Manufacture, Transportation, Storage, and Retail Sales of Fireworks and Pyrotechnic Articles (1124), and the NFPA Standard for the Use of Pyrotechnics Before a Proximate Audience (1126).